INK-USC/PLE/README.md

 - `Type hierarches` for each dataset are included.
 - Please put the data files in the corresponding subdirectories under `PLE/Data/`.

-## System Output
-The output on [BBN dataset](https://drive.google.com/file/d/0B2ke42d0kYFfTEs0RGpuanRLQlE/view?usp=sharing) can be found [here](https://raw.githubusercontent.com/shanzhenren/PLE/master/Results/BBN/predictionInText_hple_hete_feature_perceptron.txt).
-Each line is a sentence in the test data of BBN, with entity mentions and their fine-grained entity typed identified.

 ## Makefile